-Best Bluetooth Headphones and Earbuds for Outdoor Activities of 2023
+Best Bluetooth Headphones and Earbuds for Outdoor Activities of 2025

 To find the best wireless headphones, we tested bluetooth earbuds on thousands of miles of trails and routes off-trail.
 We tested in mountains, desert, forests, and everything in between in rain and extreme heat.
 After comparing the top models, here are the best headphones for outdoor people.

-As fitness and outdoor enthusiasts, we need headphones that can withstand sweat, rain, and rough treatment while allowing us to remain safely aware of the environment around us.
+As fitness and outdoor enthusiasts, we need wireless headphones that can withstand sweat, rain, and rough treatment while allowing us to remain safely aware of the environment around us.

 Types of Wireless Headphones